Protecting your business all day and night.

 Crime and fidelity coverage is designed to provide coverage for employee dishonesty, forgery and depository, theft, destruction and disappearance, and more.
 Discuss the details of this coverage with your agent to learn more.

-In today’s world, there is a mass shooting incident about nine out of ten days.
-Traditional general liability and property coverage are not designed to adequately cover these claims.
+Traditional general liability and property coverage are not designed to adequately cover workplace violence claims.

-Active shooter, workplace violence, and crisis response policies are created to provide coverage for damages related to third-party liability, loss of business income, and other expenses related to an active shooter incident.
+Workplace violence and crisis response policies are created to provide coverage for damages related to third-party liability, loss of business income, and other expenses related to workplace violence.

 If one of your employees receives an injury or becomes ill due to a work-related occurrence, you are required by law to have the proper coverage in place.